A travel down memory lane!

 One day I volunteered to put them all into a team under my captaincy.
 We lost dismally as the best players were all in the other team.
 But still I have the satisfaction that I could give those guys who never got a chance to bowl and bat.

 Captaincy is an art.
 The most important quality you need as a leader is calmness under pressure.
 This I had in plenty then.
 One should have deep reservoirs of optimism even when everything around you is falling apart.
 Sudden loss of wickets or the opposition team tearing your bowling attack apart should not pull you down.

 Again, the art of captaincy demands that your thinking should be fast forward.
 Changing bowlers, changing field positions, declaring an innings giving your opponent a fair chance, learning to take unjust umpiring decisions in one’s stride, sending someone up the order to bat are all decisions that have to be made very quickly.
-Decisive action is a leadership quality a cricket captain has to exercise and I got well-trained in it.
+Decisive action and ability to communicate commands effectively are leadership qualities a cricket captain has to exercise and I got well-trained in it.

 But beyond all this cricket as a hobby gave me great joy.
 More than the physical exercise it provided, it was the gelling between friends that provided the greatest satisfaction.
 Even today memories of matches played bring a smile on my face.
 And it also reminds me the fact that I learned to play each ball according its merit.
 In other words, cricket taught me that not always things in life will go as planned; but still having a game plan will help you improvise and capitalize on whatever is thrown at you.